Cyzer7007/dokdo-clone/README.md

 const Dokdo = require('dokdo')

-const DokdoHandler = new Dokdo(client, { owners: ["000000000000", "000000000000"] }) // If owner is not specified then it will use Bot Application ownerID as default for owner option.
+const DokdoHandler = new Dokdo(client, { owners: ["000000000000", "000000000000"] }) // If the owners are not specified then it will use Bot Application ownerID as default for owner option.

 client.on('messageCreate', async message => {
   if ((message.content.startsWith('!dokdo') || (message.content.startsWith('!dok')) {